FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 cities committee to develop a protocol on twinning in all Municipal and Metropolitan

-Districts to achieve a co-ordinated approach.”---
+Districts to achieve a co-ordinated approach.”
+---
 9

 In relation to Motion 1, the Meetings Administrator referred to Standing Order Rule